ComedySoc/shambles-website/README.md

-The website for The Shambles built with Jekyll Bootstrap
+The website for The Shambles built with Jekyll and Bootstrap